-We have more briefly outlined these reasons in Mozan 1 (cited), pp. 32-33.
+15 We have more briefly outlined these reasons in Mozan 1 (cited), pp. 32-33.

-15 In Mesopotamian royal inscriptions of the third millennium mentioning the construction of a temple, the location where the temple is built is generally omitted.
-In those instances where it does occur, the location is always different from that of the capital city; see for instance the inscriptions of Naram-Sin on objects mentioning Nippur (RIME 2, p.
+16 In Mesopotamian royal inscriptions of the third millennium mentioning the construction of a temple, the location where the temple is built is generally omitted.
+In those instances where it does occur, the location is always different from that of the capital city, see for instance the inscriptions of Naram-Sin on objects mentioning Nippur (RIME 2, p.
 147f.) and Ereš (p.
 149), of Šar-kali-šarri on door sockets mentioning Nippur (p.187f) and on an unknown object (we have only a Neo-Babylonian copy) mentioning Zabala (p.
 192), of Ur-nigina of Uruk on a cone found in Ur and mentioning Bad-Tibira (p.
-274f.), of Ur-Nammu on bricks mentioning Eridu (RIME 3/2, p.30f.).
-According to the pattern, it seems plausible to assume that if a location is not mentioned, it is likely to be the capital city, in our case Urkesh.
+274f.), of Ur-Nammu on bricks mentioning Eridu (RIME 3/2, conclude that the temple for which the lions served as a foundation deposit had been built in Urkesh, and thus has to be located in Tell Mozan.
+(2) The two lions were purchased18 in 1948 in Amuda, not a major center for the antiquity trade at that time (nor subsequently).
+It seems reasonable therefore to assume that they came from a nearby major third millennium site, and Tell Mozan is the only one that comes in question.